But That Shouldn’t Scare You If You’re Smart Online

 Embrace Spring Cleaning

-It’s smart for students to do some periodic online “spring cleaning” by going through their profiles and removing any questionable content or posts and evaluating their privacy settings.
+Even if students are aware of the possibility of admissions officers looking up their social media profiles, it’s still smart for students to do some periodic online “spring cleaning” by going through their profiles and removing any questionable content or posts and evaluating their privacy settings.
 Also evaluate how you’re using your social media.
 Do your profiles represent who you are?
 Do you hide behind a fake name or finstagram account?
 Don’t forget: Colleges will follow up on any anonymous tips about bad behavior online, so just because you have a private finsta or Snapchat without your real name doesn’t mean someone can’t take screenshots or recordings of your posts without your knowledge.

 If you’re starting your college prep, it might be a good idea to finally get rid of those fake accounts and use your social media to learn more about colleges and build a portfolio of your interests and accomplishments.